 TYPE OF VEHICLE

-The type of vehicle you will need wrapped will make a difference in your decision to partially or fully wrap.
+The type of vehicle you will need to be wrapped will make a difference in your decision to partially or fully wrapped.
 Coverage can be affected by the color and size of your vehicle.

 The color of your vehicle can make or break your brand.
 If the vehicle’s color clashes with your brand, consider getting a full wrap.
 If the color of your vehicle coincides with your brand, choose a partial wrap!
 Since a partial wrap already exposes the vehicle body, you can use that to your advantage to match your brand.
 You will be saving more money by using less material, and you can still make a lasting impact!